M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_3.md

 #### Materials 📓
-Please download the example script [fancy_analyzes.py](https://www.dropbox.com/s/52q11h8r5oj8ocg/fancy_analyzes.py?dl=1).
+This session will deal with the example script `fancy_analyzes.py` , which you should find in your User/path/Python_for_Psychologists_Winter2022/lecture/introduction/ directory, otherwise please dowinload it [here](https://github.com/M-earnest/Python_for_Psychologists_Winter2022/blob/main/lecture/introduction/fancy_analyzes.py)

 **Warning**: there will be sounds in the presentation, so might you want to lower the volume on your machine.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRRRVMRe7CegikWx84HvsfGvAhvWlA-Bb8tj5bqWmU9Vucl6kUxCC4XcIzVU6a0ExcJkgnnRYO_aE7Q/embed?start=false&loop=false&delayms=3000" frameborder="0" width="600" height="370" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://docs.google.com/presentation/d/1LcR-v9lpTCuPstdppge3vh5JMQ_i8zUXzieIE_OLyKY/edit#slide=id.g8074ffaf2c_0_0" frameborder="0" width="600" height="370" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Project related work 🥼🧑🏿‍🔬👩🏻‍🔬